July 8, 2022

 The Singh lab at Georgia Institute of Technology (Georgia Tech) seeks highly motivated Ph.D. professionals for postdoc positions in Cancer Tissue Engineering, Cell Therapy, and Bioinformatics.
 The positions are fully funded.
 We are considering applicants with a Ph.D. degree with experience in standard and specialized laboratory skills from a wide range of areas, including but not limited to biomaterials, cell and tissue engineering, immunology, microfluidics, cell therapy, cancer biology, and bioinformatics.
 Candidates are expected to lead research, write and publish manuscripts, and present at scientific meetings.
 The “Immunotherapy and Cell Engineering Laboratory” is located in the Parker H. Petit Institute for Bioengineering & Bioscience (IBB), a hub for interdisciplinary research at Georgia Tech.
 Details about our lab research, people, lab values, and fun activities can be found at https://singhlab.bme.gatech.edu/

-The postdoctoral fellow will be compensated at or above NIH guidelines.
 Georgia Tech offers a comprehensive benefits package designed to meet the diverse needs of our employees (https://ohr.gatech.edu/benefits).
-Interested candidates should email a CV, two papers, and a short cover letter to Prof. Ankur Singh at email@example.com.
-The Postdoc will have the opportunity to work closely with collaborators at Georgia Tech, Emory Medicine and Emory Immunology, and continuing collaborations with Cornell University and Weill Cornell Medicine in New York City.
+Interested candidates should email their CV to Prof. Ankur Singh at email@example.com.
+The Postdoc will have the opportunity to work closely with collaborators at Georgia Tech and Emory Medicine.

 Georgia Tech is an Affirmative Action/Equal Opportunity Employer.